How To Find an Apartment

 Over the Fourth of July holiday, families and friends come together to celebrate the nation’s founding; however, for property managers of residential apartment communities, it’s a time for vigilance against the many types of accidents and incidents that can occur when people congregate and celebrations get out of hand.

-To keep Independence Day in your community fun and safe for everyone, be aware of these common
+To keep Independence Day in your community fun and safe for everyone, be aware of these common dangers, and take steps to avoid them.

 It seems that the news around this time of year always includes fireworks accidents, ranging from minor to extremely serious.
 Last year in California, two men were trying to ignite a mortar-type firework device when it exploded in their hands, seriously injuring both men.